jewelfarazi/facebook_app/README.md

 facebook_app
 ============

-A simple facebook application with javascript/jquery sdk
+A simple facebook application with facebook javascript sdk and graph-api